-For different kind of sites running on WordPress you need some particular kind of plugins.
-For instance, for online store, you need e-commerce plugins.
-Similarly, for photography site you need image-related plugins.
+For different kinds of sites running on WordPress, you need some particular type of plugins.
+For instance, for an online store, you need e-commerce plugins.
+Similarly, for a photography site, you need image-related plugins.
 However, if you’re a multisite admin, you can administer a WordPress Multisite network along with some useful plugins to help you manage your different websites.

-With Jetpack, you can also avail its content creation and optimization tools including an image CDN, simple embeds, carousels, slideshows, extra widgets, etc.; and discussion tools like email subscriptions, social login, and many more.
+With Jetpack, you can also avail of its content creation and optimization tools, including an image CDN, simple embeds, carousels, slideshows, extra widgets, etc., and discussion tools like email subscriptions, social login, and many more.

-You can even change the footer texts to get stats on RAM, SQL, etc. Not only these, this plugin also helps you to remove the WordPress logo from the admin bar and add favicon beside site name in the admin area, helping you to identify any site easily.
-Though these may seem small improvements but I bet they can save you few minutes a day.
+You can even change the footer texts to get stats on RAM, SQL, etc. Not only these, but this plugin also helps you to remove the WordPress logo from the admin bar and add favicon beside site name in the admin area, helping you to identify any site quickly.
+Though these may seem small improvements, I bet they can save you a few minutes a day.

 This popular caching plugin generates static HTML files for your WordPress blog’s PHP scripts, and then after, your web server serves static files.
 WP Super Cache is backed by the Automattic team and provides multisite support, meaning you can install it on a multisite network and configure its settings, and it speeds up every site on your network.

 It provides various options to do the same, and you can also enable or disable caching per sub-blog on your multisite network.
 And that means your website will have better page loading speeds, and that also means better search page rankings.

 Yoast SEO improves your site’s SEO from all required aspects.
 It enables you to prepare your posts for search engines, including optimizing the use of focus keyword, optimizing the post’s meta information.
 The plugin is multisite compatible, and it’s even possible to configure a set of default settings for all blogs on the network.